 LivePlan's current financial model is designed to represent future forecasting.
-Our recommendation is that you set your forecast start date as either the present date, or a future point when your business operations will begin.
+We recommend that you set your forecast start date as either the current date, or a future point when your business operations will begin.

-With that said, you can still represent past performance in your business plan.
-There are are a few different approaches.
+That said, you can still represent past performance in your business plan.
+There are a few different approaches.
 Feel free to choose the one that best meets your needs.

 Using Starting Balances

-In LivePlan, the feature that's best designed to represent your past performance is the Scoreboard.
+In LivePlan, the feature that's best designed to represent your past performance is the Dashboard.
 There, you can import your past actuals from QuickBooks Online or Xero, or you can enter them manually.
-You can enter up to 2 years worth of past actuals, and the data can be displayed in a number of different ways.
-For more information, read Connecting LivePlan to your accounting solution and Scoreboard metrics.
+You can enter up to 2 years' worth of past actuals, and the data can be displayed in a number of different ways.
+For more information, read Connecting LivePlan to your accounting solution and Dashboard metrics.

-When you use the Scoreboard to represent your past data, you'll have the added bonus of being able to share this data in detail alongside your plan, by inviting guests or contributors to view your plan online.
+When you use the Dashboard to represent your past data, you'll have the added bonus of being able to share this data in detail alongside your plan by inviting guests or contributors to view your plan online.

 Including a past Profit & Loss report